mehulagg/gitlab/doc/ci/pipelines/index.md

 - [Pipeline schedules](schedules.md).
 - [Custom CI/CD variables](../variables/README.md#custom-environment-variables).

+### Ref Specs to be injected to the runners

+Pipelines for merge requests passes a slightly different refspecs.

 ### View pipelines

 You can find the current and historical pipeline runs under your project's